Kathryn Werdegar: Biography

-Werdegar earned her B.A. with honors at the University of California, Berkeley and then attended the University of California, Berkeley School of Law (Boalt Hall), class of 1962, before completing her J.D. degree at the George Washington University Law School, where she graduated as valedictorian of her class.
-While at Boalt Hall, Werdegar served as editor-in-chief of the California Law Review.
+Werdegar earned her B.A. with honors at the University of California, Berkeley and then attended the University of California, Berkeley School of Law, class of 1962, before completing her J.D. degree at the George Washington University Law School, where she graduated as valedictorian of her class.
+While at Berkeley Law, Werdegar served as editor-in-chief of the California Law Review.
 In 1961, she married David Werdegar.

 In 1962, following graduation, she joined the Civil Rights Division of the United States Department of Justice working under Attorney General Robert F. Kennedy in Washington, D.C.
 In 1963, after returning to California, she held a series of legal and teaching positions, including associate dean and professor at the University of San Francisco School of Law.
 In 1981, she was hired as a research attorney for the state courts, where she worked with various justices, and then worked directly with Edward A. Panelli as a senior attorney.

 In 1991, Governor Pete Wilson appointed Werdegar as an associate justice of the California Court of Appeal, First District.

 In August 1994, Governor Wilson elevated Werdegar to the Supreme Court.
 In November 1994, a few months after her appointment, she won a retention election.
-In November 2002, she was again retained by the electorate with 74.1% percent of the vote.
+In November 2002, she was again retained by the electorate with 74.1% of the vote.
 In November 2014, she was elected again to a 12-year term.
 On August 31, 2017, she retired from the high court.
 Governor Jerry Brown appointed Joshua Groban to fill the remainder of her term.

 The Center for Public Integrity reported that Werdegar ruled in a case involving Wells Fargo & Co., a corporation in which she owned "between $100,001 and $1 million in stock."
 The Center reported that Werdegar "denied an appeal to a couple who accused Wells Fargo of predatory lending and unlawful foreclosure."

 The judge responded through California Supreme Court spokesman Cathal Conneely, the Center reported.
 "The justice regrets the error and thanks you for bringing it to her attention."

 "The Supreme Court is reexamining its internal conflict of interest procedures to prevent similar errors in the future," Conneely said.

 In 2008, Justice Werdegar joined the majority opinion in the consolidated California marriage cases known as In re Marriage Cases.
 The court's 4-3 ruling legalized same-sex marriage in California from June 19, 2008 – November 4, 2008.
 The majority ruled that sexual orientation is a protected class under the California constitution and that strict scrutiny is required to review any laws distinguishing based on such.
 The opinion was rooted in the Equal Protection Clause of the California constitution, one similar to the one found in the Fourteenth Amendment to the United States Constitution.
 The court's ruling was superseded by Proposition 8 passed by California voters.
 Prop 8 was ultimately ruled unconstitutional in 2010, with the lengthy appeals process concluding in June 2013.